 60 ECTS within the fields of mathematics and physics or a related discipline.
 The applicant must be enrolled in a programme at Bachelor level, or document that the courses are approved into the applicant’s current study programme.

 The course will detail the instrumentation and techniques used in the study of the near-Earth environment.
 A basic introduction will be given to the properties and dominant processes in the near Earth environment as defined in the context of this course (space weather / magnetosphere / ionosphere) as well as a basic introduction to electronics and circuit design (in the context of basic sensors used onboard drones).
-The remote sensing focus will be on ground based instrumentation, used in the study of ionospheric processes, such as radars (HF and UHF), magnetometers and optics.
-Students will be taught the principles of spectroscopy, imaging and calibration of optical instrumentation through both lectures and lab work.
-The space instrumentation focus will be on satellite, drone and rocket based instrumentation such as Langmuir probes, magnetometers and particle detectors as well as discussing the implications of making observations in-situ in the harsh environment of near-Earth space.
-The course will make ukse of the guest lecturers’ hands-on experience with the ICI (Investigation of Cusp Irregularities) ionospheric sounding rocked missions.
+The remote sensing focus will be on ground-based instrumentation, used in the study of ionospheric processes, such as radars (HF and UHF), magnetometers and optics.
+Students will be taught the principles of spectroscopy, imaging and calibration of optical instrumentation through both lectures and laboratory work.
+The space instrumentation focus will be on satellite, drone and rocket-based instrumentation such as Langmuir probes, magnetometers and particle detectors as well as discussing the practical implications of making observations in-situ in the harsh environment of near-Earth space.
+The course will make use of the guest lecturers’ hands-on experience with the ICI (Investigation of Cusp Irregularities) ionospheric sounding rocked missions.
 A particular focus of the course will also be Global Navigation Satellite Systems (GNSS) and how space weather and the near-Earth space environment can affect these systems.

 Upon completing the course, the students will: